henix/slt2/README.md

 ### slt2.render\_co(f, env)

-Return a function that, each time you call it, it returns a chunk of the result.
+Return a coroutine function which yields a chunk of result every time.
+You can `coroutine.create` or `coroutine.wrap` on it.

 ### slt2.render(f, env)